Gigoteur/UnicornConsole/README.md

 ### Python

+The syntax of Python program is exactly the same that the Python 3.

 You can create a classical Python program, all you need is to define the previous functions (_init, _update, _draw), and you can import any packages.